jo3-l/notes/history/civil-rights-in-us/rosa-parks.md

 # Early life

-- Born in Tuskegee, Alabama on February 4, 1913 to James and Leona McCauley
+- Born in Tuskegee, Alabama on February 4, 1913
-- Moved at age 2 to Pine Level, Alabama, to be closer to grandparents
+- Moved at age 2 to Pine Level, Alabama to be closer to grandparents, and again to Montgomery, Alabama, when Rosa was 11
-- Brother Sylvester was born in 1915; parents split shortly thereafter
-- Family relocated again to Montgomery, Alabama, when Rosa was 11
 - Mother was a teacher and thus did her best to provide Rosa with a good education
 - Attended high school at Alabama State Teachers' College for Negroes
 - Dropped out in 11th grade to care for ailing grandmother and later mother
 - Married long-time NAACP member Raymond Parks in 1932
 - With his encouragement, Rosa finished her last year of high school the following year and earned her diploma
-- Worked as a seamstress

 # Roots of activism